 Penalties for Driving without Insurance in Missouri

-Find Cheap Car Insurance in Your Area
+Find Cheap Auto Insurance Quotes in Your Area

-Types of Penalties | First Offense | Second Offense | Third & Subsequent Offense |
+Types of penalties | First offense | Second offense | Third and subsequent offenses |

 ---|---|---|---|

-Fine | N/A | Not to exceed $500 | Not to exceed $500 |
+Fine | Not to exceed $500 | $200–$500 | $200–$500 |

-Driving Privilege | Driver's license, registration and license plates suspended until adequate insurance is obtained | Driver's license, registration and license plates suspended for 90 days | Driver's license, registration and license plates suspended for one year |
+Driving privileges | Driver's license, registration and license plates suspended until adequate insurance is obtained | Driver's license, registration and license plates suspended for 90 days | Driver's license, registration and license plates suspended for one year |

-Reinstatement Requirements | $20 fee | $200 fee | $400 fee |
+Reinstatement requirements | $20 fee | $200 fee | $400 fee |

-Driving Record | 4 points | 4 points | 4 points |
+Driving record | 4 points | 4 points | 4 points |

-Community Service and/or Imprisonment | N/A | Up to 15 days in jail | Up to 15 days in jail |
+Community service and/or imprisonment | N/A | Up to 15 days in jail | Up to 15 days in jail |

 Penalties for driving without insurance in Missouri

-Penalties for 1st offense
+Penalties for first offense

-Penalties for 2nd offense
+Penalties for second offense

-If the 2nd offense occurs within two years of a previous violation, you're suspended from driving for 90 days.
-You’ll have to provide proof of insurance and pay a $200 reinstatement fee to get them back.
-A second conviction of driving without insurance is also punishable by jail time of 15 days and/or a fine not to exceed $500.
+If the second offense occurs within two years of a previous violation, you’ll be suspended from driving for 90 days.
+You’ll also get four points added to your driving record.
+A second conviction of driving without insurance is also punishable by jail time of 15 days and/or a fine of $200–$500.

-Penalties for 3rd and subsequent offenses
+Penalties for third and subsequent offenses

 Reducing or eliminating the fine

-In some cases, if your car was not insured and you were ticketed for "No Proof of Insurance," you can provide proof that you purchased insurance after the traffic stop and your ticket could be reduced to a lesser charge.
+In some cases, if your car was not insured and you were ticketed for "no proof of insurance," you can provide proof that you purchased insurance after the traffic stop, and your ticket could be reduced to a lesser charge.

 Missouri points system